 - Loved Ones Expressing Concern

 You see, self-medicating allows us to justify everything going on around us.
-It is the beginnings of an obsessive state of mind commencing to take over.
-As addiction take it’s hold, the problems will only worsen.
+It is the beginning of an obsessive state of mind commencing to take over.
+As addiction takes its hold, the problems will only worsen.
 So being the alcoholic thinkers we are, we convince ourselves that more will fix the problem.
 Wrong.
 Wrong wrong wrong.
 More of whatever it is that we are self-medicating with will only turn bad from worse and eventually into ugly.
 Why would more gasoline put the fire out?
 The logic of an active alcoholic would love to rationalize that one.

 It is only when we hit that overwhelming rock bottom, by others or our own doings, that we can truly see the error of our ways.
 Once we have accepted the idea that self-medicating is not helping but hurting, it is then that we can open our eyes to the hands reaching out to provide help.
-Addiction is a disease that will consume every aspect of rationality as we struggle to keep our heads above water; self medicating is the short cut there.
-This unhealthy state of mind and even unhealthier way of living will hypnotize us into believing we don’t need help.
+Addiction is a disease that will consume every aspect of rationality as we struggle to keep our heads above water; self-medicating is the shortcut there.
+This unhealthy state of mind and even an unhealthier way of living will hypnotize us into believing we don’t need help.
 If only this was anywhere near true.
-It’s up to us to accept the warning signs and find help when the time comes, otherwise it’s only trips to empty nowheres from here on out.
+It’s up to us to accept the warning signs and find help when the time comes, otherwise, it’s only trips to empty nowheres from here on out.

 There Are Other Ways

 Things don’t always turn out the way we envisioned them.
 Alcoholic thinking causes plans to go astray.
-Before we know it, we often find ourselves drowning in struggle.
+Before we know it, we often find ourselves drowning in the struggle.
 Breaking down the problem at hand and finding a solution is the only way to move on.
 Understand and accepting our need for self-medication is when true help can begin.
-If you or a loved one has been struggling with getting a firm grasp on self-medicating and/or sobriety, please call 1-866-663-3030 or visit www.pasadenarecoverycenter.com.
-Our teams of specialists are waiting by to help figure out what options are best for sending your life is a comfortable direction that you can proudly stand behind.
+If you or a loved one has been struggling with getting a firm grasp on self-medicating and/or sobriety, contact us.
+Our teams of specialists are waiting by to help figure out what options are best for sending your life in a comfortable direction that you can proudly stand behind.